With an inevitably ageing population in Europe, the topic of menopause should hardly be a taboo in the workplace anymore - and yet it is.

 Learning from the success of menstrual leave

 Spain became the first country in Europe to recognise the right to menstrual leave after its government approved a bill supporting this practice this year.
-Under the proposed law, women experiencing severe period pain will be allowed to take at least three sick days each month.
+Under the proposed law, women experiencing severe period pain will be allowed to take an unlimited number of days of paid leave each month.

 While the West lags behind, countries like Indonesia, Japan, South Korea, and Taiwan already have some forms of menstrual leave in place in the workplace.

 There’s no reason why recognition of menopause leave shouldn't follow in the footsteps of the success achieved by the campaign for the recognition of menstrual leave rights.

 In the UK, a committee of members of Parliament are now calling for a menopause leave trial, saying "stigma, shame and dismissive cultures [...] must be dismantled".

 London Mayor Sadiq Khan already introduced menopause leave for City Hall employees in March.

 Millions of women make the workforce strong, in Europe and around the world, and many of them are or will experience menopause for at least a couple of decades while on the job.

 Whether we want to avoid seeing these women, trans men and non-binary workers drop out of the workforce because we're not ready to make the workplace comfortable enough for their needs will depend on breaking the stigma around menopause and ageing anywhere.